I’ve recorded a short video below explaining the concepts in this blog post. Thanks for sharing this page and please let me know what you think!

 This stuff is hard.

-And yes, I’ve seen other teams set ambitious OKRs, check in when it felt awkward, distracting, and dumb, and continue checking in and sharing results, until they got to a point where the check-ins were a vital tool for staying in synch, identifying issues, brainstorming and taking ownership of solutions, and enabling them to deliver outcomes that, previously, seemed impossible.
+And yes, I’ve seen other teams who didn’t give up.
+Teams who set the best OKRs they could, checked in when it felt awkward, distracting, and dumb, figured out how to improve their OKRs and improve the OKR process to work hard for them.
+Teams who shared their results, learned from their mistakes, and learned from each other until they got to a point where check-ins were a vital tool for staying in synch, identifying issues, brainstorming and taking ownership of solutions, and ultimately enabling them to deliver outcomes that, previously, seemed impossible.

 Still here?
 Why not sign up for my mailing list.
 Get notified about posts like this and other goodies.
 Leave anytime.